 Does anyone have a different polyhedron made only from triangles?

-It is possible a student has created this solid called an icosahedron (icosa- means twenty).
+If a student has created an icosahedron (icosa- means twenty), draw the class's attention to it.
 If not, show slide four of PowerPoint One.

 Look carefully at each vertex of the three polyhedra we have made from triangles.